TutorialsLast Updated Aug 5, 20247 min read

-Testing APIs has come a long way from the time cURL was the only available tool.
+The process of testing APIs has come a long way from the time when cURL was the only tool available.
 Postman improved the end-to-end testing experience by allowing developers to easily make requests from a user-friendly interface.
-You can use Postman as a full-featured collaboration platform for API development and testing.
+You can even use Postman as a full-featured collaboration platform for API development and testing.

 In this tutorial, you will learn how to perform and automate tests against your APIs using Postman’s command-line utility, Newman.